Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 Making Binds Accessible

-In Cow Face Pose, a strap bridges the gap between hands, as John discovered when opening his tight shoulders.
-For advanced yogis, straps aid in binds like Marichyasana III.
+In Cow Face Pose, a strap bridges the gap between hands.
+For advanced yogis, straps aid in binds like Marichyasana III while keeping shoulders easy.

 Yoga Bolsters: Your Comfort Companion ☁️